 This comes down to how well your wireless system has been engineered (designed), deployed, and managed (supported).

 Wireless has become a utility, like electricity; it’s required for every business to operate today.
-Get it wrong and its like turning the lights out on your employees, guests or customers, and nobody can afford to have that happen.
+Get it wrong and it's like turning the lights out on your employees, guests, or customers, and nobody can afford to have that happen.